amberframework/granite/README.md

 ### Validation

-Validation assertions can be made on models to ensure that the given criteria are met.
+Validations can be made on models to ensure that given criteria are met.

 Models that do not pass the validations will not be saved, and will have the errors added to the model's `errors` array.